ذكذكتسئµ

 Faculty: Arts, Design and Humanities

-School/department: School of Design
+School/department: School of Fashion and Textiles

 Research group(s): Textile Engineering and Materials (TEAM) Research Group